Annual Reports

 The Group’s newsletter hopefully, is now an established fact.
 Issues numbers 2 and 3 were printed and distributed during the year.

-Several group members attended the Dublin 2000 Joint conference of CIBSE / ASHRAE in September at which the group presented a heritage paper which gave an update on the life, achievements and contracts of Victorian H&V engineer Wilson Weatherley Phipson.
+Several group members attended the Dublin 2000 Joint conference of CIBSE / ASHRAE in September at which the Group presented a heritage paper which gave an update on the life, achievements and contracts of Victorian H&V engineer Wilson Weatherley Phipson.

 The achievements of this forgotten Victorian H&V engineer continues to involve the Group’s members and further researches have been made at the Birmingham Record Office, Patent Office and the National Newspaper Library.
 Many more details about his achievements have been discovered including the first set of original drawings prepared by him for the Birmingham Art Gallery and Gas Offices.
 These have now been recorded and photographed.